-* Croup is usually seen in children under 2, and starts with a temperature and hoarse voice.
+- Croup is usually seen in children under two, and starts with a temperature and hoarse voice.
 The characteristic barking cough is worse at night.

-* Bronchiolitis tends to affect babies under 6 months (although can be up to 1 year).
-It starts like a cold, which progresses to an irritable cough, an increased rate of breathing and difficulty feeding over 2-3 days.
+- Bronchiolitis tends to affect babies under six months (although can be up to one year).
+It starts like a cold, which progresses to an irritable cough, an increased rate of breathing and difficulty feeding over two – three days.

 - Chest infections affect children of any age.
 Typical symptoms include a higher temperature (up to 38º C), going off food, an increased rate of breathing and a cough.